 You don't need to use HTML format to use the tags below, but you can set your post to HTML format if you want to use other HTML tags that aren't shown.
 HTML mode supports most basic HTML as well as all of the following kinds of formatting.

 Both relatively new and long-time Codexian members are more than welcome to spearhead new ideas and events on Codex once they're familiar with the group and how we work.
 In the past, Codexians have organized

 The Spotlight is a monthly affair in which one writer sends out several pieces of fiction that total no more than 21,000 words (word processor count).
 Everyone wanting to participate in the Spotlight that month is included on a list that the author uses to send out the work.
 Then we start a new Spotlight thread for that writer and people begin to post their responses to the work.

 The works submitted for the Spotlight are finished, in publishable condition, and should represent some of the writer's best recent work.
 The 21,000 word limit is firm.

 There is not currently a previous Spotlight participation requirement.

 Spotlight responses are meant, generally speaking, to be focused broadly on the writer's work rather than on specific critiques of the individual pieces.
 Examples from the pieces are often used to illustrate a broader point ("I have trouble sympathizing with a lot of your characters.
 For instance, in 'My Hair Was Eaten by Termites,' I find Katie abrasive because she ...").
 That said, there are no hard-and-fast guidelines about how to participate in the Spotlight, and experimentation is encouraged.

-To get in the Spotlight queue and/or be added to the list of Spotlight story recipients, just post in the "In the Spotlight" thread or e-mail Luc through the address in his profile.
+To get in the Spotlight queue and/or be added to the list of Spotlight story recipients, just post in the "In the Spotlight" thread.

 How do the contests work?